 DO NOT use under wet conditions or in presence of flammable liquids or gases.

-These drills/drivers are professional power tools.
+This impact wrench is a professional power tool.
 DO NOT let children come into contact with the tool.
 Supervision is required when inexperienced operators use this tool.